Iain Hamilton Grant

 Iain Hamilton Grant (born 1963) is a British philosopher.
-He is a senior lecturer at the University of the West of England in Bristol, United Kingdom.
-His research interests include ontology, European philosophy, German Idealism (especially Schelling), and both contemporary and historical philosophy of nature.
-He is often associated with the recent philosophical current known as Speculative Realism.
+He is a senior lecturer at the University of the West of England in Bristol.
+His research interests include ontology, post-Kantian philosophy, German idealism (especially Schelling), and both contemporary and historical philosophy of nature.
+He is often associated with the recent philosophical current known as speculative realism.

 Work

 Grant was initially known as a translator of the prominent French philosophers Jean Baudrillard and Jean-François Lyotard.
 His reputation as an independent philosopher comes primarily from his book On an Artificial Earth.
 In this book, Grant heavily criticizes the repeated attempts of philosophers to "reverse Platonism," and argues that they should try to reverse Immanuel Kant instead.
 He is highly critical of the recent prominence of ethics and the philosophy of life in continental philosophy, which in his view merely reinforce the undue privilege of human being.
 Against these trends, Grant calls for a renewed treatment of the inorganic realm.

 Grant views Plato and Friedrich Wilhelm Joseph Schelling as his major allies among classic philosophical figures, and generally opposes both Aristotle and Kant for what he sees as their tendency to reduce reality to its expressibility for humans.
 Grant is also influenced by the French philosopher Gilles Deleuze.

 Grant wrote his PhD thesis on Kant and Lyotard in the Department of Philosophy at Warwick University.
 Whilst at Warwick, he was part of the Cybernetic Culture Research Unit.